Risk Factors

 Any future sale of a substantial number of shares in a capital raising transaction could depress the trading price of our stock.

-A significant amount of our common stock is owned by a single individual, John Schutte.
+A significant amount of our common stock is owned by a single individual, Mr. Schutte.
 On July 24, 2017, we completed a $4.0 million private placement with him for the sale of 8,912,655 shares and warrants to purchase 1,782,531 shares at an exercise price of $0.528 and expiring on July 24, 2022.
 Mr. Schutte is a principal of MainPointe.
-In March 2017, we granted MainPointe an exclusive license to our Impede® technology to commercialize our Nexafed® and Nexafed® Sinus Pressure + Pain Products in the United States and Canada.
+In March 2017, we granted MainPointe an exclusive license to our Impede® Technology to commercialize our Nexafed® and Nexafed® Sinus Pressure + Pain Products in the United States and Canada.
 MainPointe also has options to expand the territory and products covered for additional sums.
-Further, as part of the closing of the Transaction, we, Galen Partners III, L.P., and Essex Woodlands Health Ventures V, L.P. (“Essex”) amended and restated the existing Voting Agreement between the parties to provide for Mr. Schutte to join as a party so that he can designate a director (he has not done so).
+Further, Mr. Schutte has the right to designate a director (he has not done so).
 During 2018 and through June 28, 2019, Mr. Schutte had lent us an aggregate of $6.0 million (including accrued interest) on a secured basis with a security interest in all of our assets, including our intellectual property.

 Our common stock is deemed a “penny stock,” which would make it more difficult for our investors to sell their shares.